survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ## Make

 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) goes way back, as it was initially released in 1977.
 Even though it’s an old tool, it has remained relevant.
 Make allows you to write separate tasks for various purposes.
-For instance, you might have different tasks for creating a production build, minifying your JavaScript or running tests.
+For instance, you could have different tasks for creating a production build, minifying your JavaScript or running tests.
 You can find the same idea in many other tools.

 Even though Make is mostly used with C projects, it’s not tied to it in any way.
 James Coglan discusses in detail [how to use Make with JavaScript](https://blog.jcoglan.com/2014/02/05/building-javascript-projects-with-make/).
 Consider the abbreviated code based on James’ post below: